CHAPTER 1930. RULES RELATING TO DOMESTIC

 (iii) Modification and Enforcement.

 (1) Unified Family Court Docketing.
 All actions under these Family Court Rules which involve identical parties shall be entered on the courts docket under the same primary case number.
 Additional letters or numbers may be added parenthetically to specify the type of action, judge assigned or other identifying information.

 (2) Custody Agreements.
-If, at a support proceeding, it appears that resolution of custody issues will facilitate compliance with the child support order, the conference officer, hearing officer or master may provide the parties with a form custody complaint and form custody agreement, along with information as to where to file the completed documents, the filing fee and how to contact the lawyers referral service.
-The support conference officer, hearing officer or master shall not participate in custody negotiations, preparation of the forms or provide legal advice.
+If, at a support proceeding, it appears that resolution of custody issues will facilitate compliance with the child support order, the conference officer or hearing officer may provide the parties with a form custody complaint and form custody agreement, along with information as to where to file the completed documents, the filing fee, and how to contact the lawyers referral service.
+The support conference officer or hearing officer shall not participate in custody negotiations, preparation of the forms, or provide legal advice.

 (c) Consolidation of Family Court Matters.